<?xml version="1.0" encoding="UTF-8"?>

 <p>Compounding is used to determine the material constituents.
 This also involves the main definition of the optical properties of the material.
 Fluctuations in the level of dosing do not usually influence laser plastic welding in practice.
 However, for functional reasons, the optical properties should be tested prior to any modification being made to the material compositions.</p>

 <p>In practice, a more relevant source of errors along the process chain is the injection molding stage.
-This has a significant influence on the geometrical and optical properties of the joining components because of the process parameters and shape of the molds, particularly in the case of filled, reinforced or highly-crystalline polymers.
+This has a significant influence on the geometrical and optical properties of the joining components because of the process parameters and shape of the molds, particularly in the case of filled, reinforced or highly crystalline polymers.
 In the case of fiber-reinforced polymer components, it is possible for fiber agglomerates to accumulate in parts of the injection tool.
 If the injection point is close to the welding zone, there is a risk that this may be affected by strongly fluctuating transmission conditions.
-The transmission values can also be significantly influenced by unsuitable cooling down speeds when processing partially-crystalline polymers.</p>
+The transmission values can also be significantly influenced by unsuitable cooling down speeds when processing partially crystalline polymers.</p>

 <p>In addition to optical properties, the dimensional stability and surface quality of the components can also have an influence on laser welding.
 The properties of the surface of the transmissive joining partner influence the reflection of the laser beam when it enters the polymer component as well as when the beam exits the base of the transmissive component.
 There could be a rise in the reflections at the ejector pin marks.
-The dimensional stability of the component is a critical factor for the thermal contact of the joining partner.
-If no gapless join can be established between the welding partners when the parts are held by the clamping tool, this will hinder thermal conduction at these points as well as having the potential to cause thermal damage to the polymer at these positions.</p>
+The dimensional stability of the component is a critical factor for the thermal contact of the joining partners.
+If the parts cannot be held in contact with each other by the clamping tool, thermal conduction will be hindered, as well as have the potential to cause thermal damage to the parts at these gap positions.</p>

 <p>A similar effect arises when there are notches in one of the joining partners.
 Damage of this kind can be caused e.g. by improper handling during the transport and assembly processes which take place upstream of the welding process.
 The effects range from local heat accumulation, and the overheating of the lower joining partner, all the way to the improper sealing of the joint line.</p>